TIAA Life Insurance Company Review

 Moreover, as mentioned above, TIAA not only survived the Wall Street Crash as well as the Great Depression, but it actually managed to emerge stronger in the aftermath.

 It shows that the company has a solid investment strategy and is capable of holding its own even during downturns and crashes.
 It also shows that the company is led by an experienced and level-headed management team which is focused on long-term growth.

-Let us now take a look at TIAA’s current product range.
+Let us take a look at TIAA’s current product range.
 Remember the life insurance products will no longer be available after December 2019.

 Policies Offered by TIAA

 Term Life Insurance

 TIAA offers a pure term life insurance policy which is designed to protect you for a specific term period.
 You have four term lengths to choose from – 10, 15, 20, and 30 years.
 If you pass away at any point during the coverage period, the beneficiary designated by you will receive the death benefit.